-In the site planning stage, warehouse managers need to make decisions that involve a trade-off between the initial site investment $C_s$, and the discounted expected operations costs $C_o$.
-We analyze the cost composition of the RSS, and propose a layout design optimization model LDP that minimizes the total system costs.
-Through a detailed sensitivity analysis examining the cost dynamics of site rental and labor, our findings demonstrate a distinct cost distribution based on throughput levels.
-Specifically, at lower throughput, the rental cost for the site represents a considerable proportion of the total costs.
-However, at higher throughput, the expenditure on labor emerges as the predominant cost element.
-Results also validate the discussions on the properties of our model.
-The key insights can guide managers in understanding the investment and returns of applying the RSS, thereby reducing the total costs of the warehouse.
+In the site planning stage, warehouse managers need to make decisions that involve a trade-off between initial facility investment $C_f$ and discounted operations costs $C_o$.
+We analyze the cost composition of RSS and propose a layout design optimization model, LDP, that minimizes total system costs.
+Through a detailed sensitivity analysis examining the cost dynamics of site rental and labor, we investigate cost proportions at different throughput levels.
+Specifically, at lower throughput, the rental cost for the site represents a considerable proportion of the total cost.
+However, at higher throughput, labor expenditure becomes the predominant cost component.
+The results also support our analysis of the model properties.
+Key insights can guide managers in understanding the investment and returns associated with the application of RSS, thus reducing the total cost of the warehouse.

 For future work, there are two directions to explore.
-Firstly, optimizing layout design considering non-uniform demand and various outlet distributions would further improve the model's effectiveness.
-Secondly, extending the analysis to cover the entire process from order fulfillment to sorting in modern warehouses would provide valuable insights for enhancing system performance.
+First, optimizing layout design by considering non-uniform demand and various outlet distributions would further improve the model's effectiveness.
+Second, extending the analysis to cover the entire process from order fulfillment to sorting in modern warehouses would provide valuable insights for enhancing system performance.